AprilArcus/carousel/README.md

 * Immutable.js has an API for functional manipulation of data structures, superior in many respects to underscore/lodash.
-In particular, support for infinite sequences and lazy evaluation allows us to effortlessly circularize the backing store with `Immutable.Repeat()` and slice into it, enabling large elements to appear on both the left and right side of the screen.
-  `Immutable.Record` provides an immutable data structure whose member variables can be transparently consumed by any client using plain‐old‐javascript accessor syntax.
+In particular, `Immutable.Record` provides an immutable data structure whose member variables can be transparently consumed by any client using plain‐old‐javascript accessor syntax, including the React.PropTypes.shape() type checker function.

 * All sources are written in ES6 and compiled to ES5 with [Babel](babeljs.io).
-  This project relies heavily on many ES6 features — note the use of destructuring assignment in CarouselStore.jsx, and pervasive use of computed property names, template strings and `Object.assign` throughout the inline styling system.
+  This project relies heavily on many ES6 features — note the use of classes and destructuring assignment in CarouselStore.jsx, and pervasive use of computed property names, template strings and `Object.assign` throughout the inline styling system.

 * Tested in desktop Chrome 41, Safari 8 and Firefox 36.
   Certain not to work on IE 9 or lower due to dependency on flexbox